Lairizzle/rizzforge/content/posts/auto-arch-setup/index.md

 ## Dot, dot, dot

 If you have not already made a github/gitlab repository for all of your dot files, then why are you still reading this?
-This has been tremendous timesaver for me personally.
+This has been tremendous time saver for me personally.
 Most dot files can be made public, so you can easily clone or share them - just make sure they don't include any sort of sensitive information.
 For example, I have a repo called [GruvDots](https://github.com/Lairizzle/GruvDots) which contains dot files for a Gruvbox themed hyprland setup I use.
 When I created this repo, I added my git init right inside my .config folder, then I created a .gitignore file that looks like this:

 ```
 # Ignore everything in repository root